adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 Notes:

-- component and state are both delimitted by a dash
+- component and state are both delimited by a dash
 - names are written with lowerCamelCase
 - selectors are prefixed with the module name